pebreo/pebreo.github.io/endgame/partY-what.md

 * **Reputation, Influence, and Trust:**
 We know that helpfulness, reliability, or creativity can open doors.
 Merging social and monetary currency will create a positive feedback loop.
 Now, being helpful, reliable, or creative can boost your reputation, leading to trust, influence, and opportunities as well as financial gain.

-* **Emotional Connection:** The AI records interactions while genuine human interactions offers something deeply embedded in us: connection, joy, fulfillment, and belonging that goes beyond points in a system.
+* **Emotional Connection:** Another benefit of merging material and social money is an incentive for genuine emtional connections.
+Genuine, pro-social interactions offers something deeply embedded in us: connection, joy, fulfillment, and belonging that goes beyond points in a system.

 * **Infinite growth**
 In a system where pro-social behavior and financial gain are intertwined, helping others earns you credits that translate to real purchasing power.
 Also, it incentizes creation, rather than destruction; giving, rather than keeping, sparking a virtuous cycle.
 Further, a larger population means more producers, consumers, and innovators.
 There is no incentive to do anything that would break human connections nor any incentive to stop.p Almost difficult to accept.